 Kitsap Peninsula: picturesque kayaking in the Pacific Northwest

-Another favorite paddling haunt is the Agate Passage and Liberty Bay, separating Bainbridge Island from the Kitsap Peninsula.
+Another favorite paddling haunt is the Agate Passage, separating Bainbridge Island from the Kitsap Peninsula.
 The gradual shorelines of both sides make for easy pullouts and fantastic wildlife viewing.
 Without trying, We’ve seen otters swimming, heron and eagles swooping down and we’ve been stalked by harbor seals.
-Not kayaking, but from the beach we’ve also observed porpoises and even dolphins, so just imagine what a treat that would be if you’re on the water!

-Living right off the Agate Passage, we know the flow of larger boat traffic, so we’re careful to paddle at the right time.
+Having lived right off the Agate Passage for years, we know the flow of larger boat traffic, so we’re careful to paddle at the right time.
 Example: Fridays there is a small cruise ship that takes visitors to the Scandinavian village of Poulsbo, so we know to stay off the water so the wake doesn’t send us swimming.
 We also know that kayaking on a salt water passage means fighting a tide, so planning trips to flow with the tide is important.

 Tip: keep an eye on the tide tables to be able to plan your trips with maximum ease and safety.
 Kayaking in the Pacific Northwest is beautiful, but can be complicated based on the weather and tides.

-Each time we’ve been up to the San Juan Islands we’ve seen people kayaking in the quiet coves and around the points… and yet we’ve NEVER kayaked in the San Juans.
+Whenever we’re in the San Juan Islands we’ve seen countless people kayaking in the quiet coves and around the points, and we love the experience too!
 From the marina at Rosario Resort to Ships Bay on Orcas Island, there are some beautiful coves and beaches to explore.
 On the big island of San Juan from Friday Harbor to the Lime Kiln lighthouse, and then on the north side up in Roche Harbor, there are totally different sights… and orca whales to watch for.

 Southern Washington: Columbia River Gorge kayaking

 Heading south from Seattle or east from Portland, there are some exciting places to explore along the Columbia River Gorge.
-The Little White Salmon River, Dead Horse Lake and countless smaller lakes coming off the Columbia River provide a wide variety of paddling challenges.
+The Drano Lake, Dead Horse Lake and countless smaller lakes coming off the Columbia River provide a wide variety of paddling challenges.
 If you cross the Columbia over to Hood River, you’ll find the Event Space, aka the place on the Columbia to put in your kayaks, wind surfboards, kite boards and all means of water sports.